Notes / Build logs

 Problem

-A map-heavy sample app can look like a UI mockup unless the page explains records, roles, sample-data limits, and production risks.
+A map sample can look shallow without records, roles, sample-data limits, and risks.

 What changed

-Reframed TraverseOps as a MapLibre field-operations app designed around a Supabase-style data model, with sample records, asset filters, inspection/work-order screens, imports, reports, roles, and a deeper case study.
+Reframed TraverseOps around MapLibre UI, Supabase-style data, sample records, filters, inspections, work orders, imports, reports, roles, and a case study.

 Technical takeaway